redoXiD/Reddit-Account-Generator/README.md

  ```

  Additionally, a file named "namesforreddit.txt" should be in the same folder as the .py executable, where your accounts will be saved.

- ## FORK - ADDED FEATURES THAT DON'T EXIST IN UPSTREAM
-- Automatic Captcha Solving using Captcha Buster extension (click on the captcha and click on the solver button)
-- Script doesn't close anymore after it's done (press enter to start the process again after completion, this clears cookies too)
-- Script only saves the details after they are entered

  **UPDATES**